VolcanicArts/osu-request/README.md

 This guide is subject to change as the application evolves...
 Please check back with every release in case anything major changes

 ## Licence
-This app is licenced under the [MIT licence](https://opensource.org/licenses/MIT).
+This app is licenced under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see [the licence file](LICENSE) for more information.